Get insider access

 Increase bright highlights

-Some TVs offer different highlight brightening settings, and often these settings require the enabling of local dimming.
+Some TVs offer different highlight brightening settings, and often, these settings require enabling local dimming.
 This combination can lead to light blooming off bright highlights, like a glowing effect when there are small light sources in a dark scene.
-This can get distracting and negatively impacts the picture quality.
+This can get distracting and negatively impact the picture quality.

 For that reason, you should choose the highlight setting that you enjoy the best.
 This may mean getting the brightest highlights your TV is capable of, or it might mean settling for slightly dimmer highlights that come with less blooming.